hackclub/blot/guides/10PRINT.md

 }
 ```

 We'll want to loop through every row in the grid.
 By setting `y` to negative `gridSize`, we effectively shift the whole image down the screen.
-We do this to ensure that it's within range for the Haxidraw to draw.
+We do this to ensure that it's within range for the Blot to draw.
 To move to the next row, we add `gridSpacing` to `y` every time we loop.
 We only break once `y` reaches zero, because that means it's traveled a total distance of `gridSize`, and we've drawn the image.

 ```
 for (let y = -gridSize; y < 0; y += gridSpacing) {